 Why Irish oatmeal?
 Because it has bite.
 It is nutty and really, really good for me.
-The thing about steel cut oats (the other name for Irish oatmeal) is that it takes a really long time to cook.
+The thing about steel-cut oats (the other name for Irish oatmeal) is that it takes a really long time to cook.
 But if you start it the night before, it is no big deal, it takes minutes.
 This is a method.
-You make the oatmeal, but you can dress it anyway that you would like.
-This apple and pecan combination is great, but so is dried fruit, maple syrup, walnuts, coconut, the possibilities are endless.
+You make the oatmeal, but you can dress it any way that you would like.
+This apple and pecan combination is great, but so is dried fruit, maple syrup, walnuts, and coconut, the possibilities are endless.

 This is what Irish oatmeal looks like.
 It is not at all like the regular oatmeal that you are used to.